Hoppa till innehållet

 Anyone who wishes to attend the meeting room in person or through a representative, must give notice in accordance with the instructions stated under A) above.
 Hence, a notice through postal voting only is not sufficient for those who wishes to attend the meeting room.

 A special form must be used for postal voting.
 The form is available on the company’s website www.eolus.com/en/investors/corporate-governance/general-meeting/.
-The completed and signed form may be sent by mail to Eolus Vind AB, “Annual General Meeting”, c/o Euroclear Sweden AB, P.O.
+The completed and signed form may be sent by mail to Eolus AB, “Annual General Meeting”, c/o Euroclear Sweden AB, P.O.
 Box 191, SE-101 23 Stockholm, Sweden or by email to GeneralMeetingService@euroclear.com.
-The completed form must be received by Euroclear Sweden AB no later than May 9, 2025.
-Shareholders may also cast their votes electronically by verifying with BankID via Euroclear Sweden AB’s website https://anmalan.vpc.se/EuroclearProxy/.
+The completed form must be received by Euroclear Sweden AB no later than April 29, 2026.
+Shareholders may also cast their votes electronically by verifying with BankID via Euroclear Sweden AB’s website https://www.euroclear.com/sweden/generalmeetings/.

 Shareholders may not provide special instructions or conditions to the postal vote.
 If so, the entire postal vote is invalid.
 Further instructions and conditions can be found in the postal voting form.